Fast Reconfiguration of Liquid Crystal-RISs: Modeling and Algorithm Design: Conclusions and Future Directions

-In this study, we first developed a physics-driven model to characterize the response time of LC-RIS.
+In this paper, we have studied \gls{LC}-\glspl{RIS} as a scalable cost-effective solution to realize large \glspl{RIS} required at mmWave band to generate sufficient link budget.
+The primary challenge of \gls{LC}-\glspl{RIS} is however their slow response.
+To address this challenge, we have first developed a physics-driven model to characterize the response time of LC-RIS.
 Based on this model, we proposed an efficient algorithm for fast reconfiguration of LC-RISs to serve $K$ users in a \gls{TDMA} framework.
-Simulation results validated the effectiveness of the proposed transition-aware design, showcasing its significant performance advantages over existing transition-aware benchmarks in the literature.
-While our simulations highlighted the impact of scheduling order and LC length on performance, a more detailed analysis of these factors remains as potential future work.
-Furthermore, the experimental validation confirmed the effectiveness of the algorithm in a proof of concept implementation LC-RIS in an indoor application.
+Simulation results validated the effectiveness of the proposed transition-aware design, showcasing its significant performance advantages over existing transition-unaware benchmarks in the literature. \MDD{Specifically, our analysis and results revealed that the proposed algorithm reduces the transition time by selecting phase configurations that minimize the differential phase shift required between consecutively served \glspl{MU}.
+This approach effectively preconditions the \gls{RIS} state, leading to a higher starting \gls{SNR} for the subsequent user and a smaller transition range, thereby satisfying the \gls{QoS} requirement significantly faster than conventional transition-unaware designs.} Furthermore, the experimental validation confirmed the effectiveness of the algorithm in a proof of concept implementation of LC-RIS in an indoor application.

+\MD{This paper lays the necessary foundation for several extensions to fully investigate the potential of \gls{LC}-\glspl{RIS}.
+Although our study focused on the TDMA protocol, extending the transition-aware design to multi-user scenarios with hybrid beamforming at the BS requires a joint optimization of interference mitigation and reconfiguration latency, which constitutes a promising research direction \cite{Lu2025}.
+Furthermore, while the proposed algorithm is inherently robust to location estimation errors, it has been primarily developed for LOS-dominated environments.
+In scenarios where non-LOS links cannot be neglected, robust designs that account for imperfect full CSI are required.
+Finally, while our simulations highlighted the impact of scheduling order and LC phase-shifter length on performance, a more comprehensive analysis of these factors is left for future work.}

 \appendices